spinpluspython/spputils/README.md

 # spputils
-Utilities and general purpouse functions and classes.
+Utilities and general purpouse functions and classes, intended for use in the Spin+Python project